-The earnings per share performance of the Compumedics Group reflects the improved financial performance of the group and the improving external environment in which the group operates as at June 2016.
+The earnings per share performance of the Compumedics Group reflects the decline in the financial performance of the group, predominantly as a result of the shortfall in US during the year ended 30 June 2017.
 The directors remain focused on driving earnings per share higher.